Brachycephalic dogs or Brachycephalic animals have a skull conformation that develops mainly in width rather than length.

 This examination can show several pathological situations:

-Rhinoscopy can also be performed to highlight the presence of possible nasal obstructions due to excessive packing of the nasal turbinates, which do not allow air to pass into the nasal cavities.
+Rhinoscopy can also be performed to highlight the presence of possible nasal obstructions caused by excessive packing of the nasal turbinates, which prevents air from passing into the nasal cavities.

 Prevention of respiratory syndrome in the brachycephalic dog.